elaye/elaye.github.io-old/_posts/2014-09-31-interactive-diabolo.markdown

 We selected a limited number of tricks that we would want to recognize: vertical acceleration, horizontal acceleration (side whips), leg satellite arm satellite and elevator.
 We started with simple filters to recognize these tricks.
 While it worked fine for some tricks (like accelerations), it has proved to be very difficult for others more complex, like satellites.

-For these tricks we used [dynamic time warping][DTW] with the [Gesture Recognition Toolkit][GRT] which is an open-source, C++ machine learning library designed for real-time gesture recognition.
+For these tricks we used [dynamic time warping][DTW]{:target="_blank"} with the [Gesture Recognition Toolkit][GRT]{:target="_blank"} which is an open-source, C++ machine learning library designed for real-time gesture recognition.
 We made datasets of the tricks we wanted to recognize and fed them to GRT who was then able to tell us what trick we were doing in real-time.

 Although our trick recognition worked, we had interferences between tricks that would compromise an elegant sound and image generation downstream.
 That's why we used a sequencer.
 Thereby, a trick could only be detected if it was programmed in the sequencer.